MarkGamed7794/matchsign/README.md

 # Match Sign

 NOTE: This project is highly specific, and is unlikely to be of use to many people.
+This is for use during FIRST robotics competitions as a means of displaying scheduling information

 It's also not written very well; this is a Python project to get data from an API and asynchronously update a display connected to a Raspberry Pi -- written by someone who's not sure how to do any of those things.

+Full specifications will be written later: you need a Raspberry Pi 4 (3B+ or lower does work, albiet slower), a 4x4 keypad, and four 64x32 LED panels (Waveshare ones work well).
+See `wiring_diagram.txt` for wiring details.

 ---